A look back at Mets GM Sandy Alderson signing Cespedes; 4-years $110 million. Was he worth it?

 In 2016 he put up big numbers in 132 games; 31 HRs, 86 RBIs, batting .280.
 He opted-out of his 3-year $75 million deal with the Mets after one year and declared himself a free agent.
 Mets wasted no time to keep the Cuban born star in the New York limelight that suits him well.

-However, in 2017 the Mets highest paid star played just 81 games.
-Cespedes spent half of last season on the DL with various hamstring related ailments.
+In 2017 the Mets highest paid star Cespedes played just 81 games which equates to half the season.
+Cespedes spent 50% of last season on the DL with various hamstring related ailments.
 His season ended statistically with 17 HRs and 42 RBIs while batting .292.
 The Mets finished in 4th going 70-92, a whopping 27 games behind the 1st place Nationals.